A topic from the subject of Safety Protocols in Chemistry.

 4. Slowly release the plunger to fill the balloon with water.

-6. Continue filling the balloon with water, recording the volume in the graduated cylinder after each addition.
+6. Continue filling the balloon with water, recording the volume of water in the graduated cylinder and the calculated air volume after each addition.

-Keep the temperature constant throughout the experiment.
-Ensure that the balloon is completely filled with water after each addition.
+• Keep the temperature constant throughout the experiment.

 Significance:

-Boyle's law states that the pressure of a gas is inversely proportional to its volume at constant temperature.
-This experiment demonstrates Boyle's law by showing that the volume of gas in a balloon decreases as the pressure increases (due to the addition of water).
-The graph of the data should be a straight line with a negative slope, indicating an inverse relationship between volume and pressure.
+Boyle's law states that the pressure of a gas is inversely proportional to its volume at a constant temperature (P₁V₁ = P₂V₂).
+This experiment demonstrates Boyle's law by showing that as the volume of air in the balloon decreases (due to the addition of water, increasing pressure), the inverse of the pressure increases.
+The graph of the data should show an approximately linear relationship (if pressure is directly measured, or a reasonably close approximation if using the volume of water as a proxy for pressure changes).
+A perfectly straight line is not expected due to experimental limitations.

 Share on: